SMOKEY RE-FRIED BLACK BEANS

 - Remove from heat and top with vegan cheese if desired (heat at 350F until warmed/melted) then top with cilantro and fill tacos, burritos, enchiladas, top nachos or enjoy as dip with tortilla chips.

 - Doubling the recipe is a great idea.
+This recipe keeps at least one week with all the spices.

-- If you have trouble digesting beans add 1 heaping tsp grated ginger root to the sauteing veggies as this will help you digest more efficiently.
-Digestive enzymes are helpful as well and limiting beverages during eating is important with all meals.
+- If you have trouble digesting beans add 1 heaping tsp grated ginger root to the sautéing veggies as this will help you digest more efficiently.
+A tbsp apple cider vinegar in a few ounces or water or digestive enzymes taking a short while before eating are helpful as well.